GGORG0/higure-wtf-setup/README.md

 This is a setup script for https://github.com/Higure-wtf/ .
 It's based on https://setup.elixr.host and config values are explained in there.
 ## Warning
 I didn't test this, so if you find any bugs, report them in the *Issues* tab or make a pull request with the fix.
 Thanks!

+Also, another notice is that this script uses your Cloudflare email as the email for lets encrypt and also the admin account.
 ## Running
 I recommend following [this guide](https://setup.elixr.host/cloudflare-setup/untitled) **before** running this script, but it will ask to do it anyway.